JellyJoe198/macros/AutoHotkey/README.md

 `000069` | `E`

 There are also some pictures to help you with the windows alt codes, titled `unicode guide ... .png`.
 Choose the version that suits you better, and if you like them you could even set it as your desktop for easy reference.

+Note: ThumbScript will be implemented in a future version for typing letters by shape. http://thumbscript.com/howitworks.html

 ## quotes and commas
 this is related to Python and coding faster, like making a quoted list from just a bunch of characters.
 Example: